Fexty12573/mhw-modding-utility/README.md

 #### Config
 "Monster ID" is the ingame id of the monster, it is listed when using "List Loaded Monsters".
 "Action Chain" is the chain of action ids the monster should execute.
+(It's *not* limited to 5 moves) To add a new action chain simply copy paste an already existing one and edit it.